XR-1: Towards Versatile Vision-Language-Action Models via Learning Unified Vision-Motion Representations: Additional Generalization Analysis

-\subsection{Additional Generalization Analysis}
+\section{Additional Generalization Analysis}

 \textbf{Out-of-Box Evaluation}.
-In addition to the evaluation on the Dual-Arm UR-5e, we also conduct an out-of-box evaluation of XR-1 on the Dual-Arm Franka.
-Specifically, we select 7 representative tasks from XR-D, covering only $0.9\%$ of the dataset.
+In addition to the evaluation on the Dual-Arm Franka, we also conduct an out-of-box evaluation of XR-1 on the Dual-Arm UR-5e.
+Specifically, we select 7 representative tasks from XR-D, covering only $0.45\%$ of the dataset.
 To ensure a fair comparison, baselines without XR-D pretraining are fine-tuned on data from these tasks prior to evaluation.
 As shown in Figure~\ref{fig:xr1_oob_ur}, the pretrained \textbf{XR-1-oob} model, even without Stage-3 task-specific adaptation, achieves performance comparable to $\pi_0$, while consistently outperforming GR00T-N1.5, RDT, and UniVLA.
 This result highlights XR-1’s strong generalization ability in low-data regimes.

 \textbf{Fast Adaptation to New Tasks}.
 Beyond the experiments on Tien Kung~2.0, we also evaluate fast adaptation on the Dual-Arm UR-5e.
 Specifically, we collect 15 new tasks that are unseen in XR-D, each with 20 trajectories for training.
 XR-1 is trained jointly across these tasks, while single-task baselines, ACT~\citep{zhao2023learning} and Diffusion Policy (DP)~\citep{chi2023diffusion}, are trained independently per task.
 As shown in Figure~\ref{fig:xr1_DUR_15Task_20Shot}, XR-1 achieves substantially higher success rates than ACT and DP, even though the evaluation setting is more favorable to the baselines.
 This performance gain can be attributed to large-scale pretraining combined with UVMC supervision, which enables XR-1 to extract transferable representations from few-shot data and adapt effectively across diverse manipulation tasks.